kloverde/Win7WeatherGadgetRepairTool/README.md

 weather gadget where the gadget suddenly stops working.
 Instead of showing the current weather conditions, it displays an error which says "Cannot connect to service."
-This script refreshes the gadget's configuration file; the gadget will start working again once the gadget is restarted.
+This script refreshes the gadget's configuration file and preserves your existing settings.
+The gadget will start working again once it's restarted.

-All of the contents in the provided zip file need to stay together in the same directory.
-Do not separate them.

-The following three scripts are the only ones you should run yourself:
+The following three scripts are meant to be run by end users.
+The rest are used internally by the application and should not be run by end users.

 **Win7WeatherGadgetRepairTool.bat**